 Fungi like bud rot, fusarium wilt and ganoderma butt rot can infect palms, weakening the trees and causing discoloration of leaves.
 Pests like thrips, giant palm borers, palm budworms and palmetto weevils can also attack palms, causing both leaf and trunk damage.
 Consult your local agricultural extension for the most effective ways to control these pests.

 Lethal yellowing is a relatively new disease that has attacked palm trees since the 1960s, primarily in areas that grow coconuts.
-The disease can be confused with other yellowing conditions of palms but is distinguished by the dropping of the coconuts, the blackening of flower stalks, subsequent yellowing of the palms, and then, collapse of the newly emerged spear leaf.
-The tree will die within three to six months, according to the Florida Cooperative Extension, Horticultural Department.
+The disease can be confused with other yellowing conditions of palms but is distinguished by the dropping of the coconuts, the blackening of flower stalks, subsequent yellowing of the palms, and collapse of the newly emerged spear leaf.
+The tree will die within three to six months.
 Injection of oxytetracycline is done to save trees considered vital.

 Pruning of Palm Leaves

 Palm leaves go through a natural growth process that will cause the leaves to go from green to yellow to brown.
-It is not necessary to remove the leaves when they are yellow, and, in fact, you disturb the tree's natural way of conserving nutrients by removing them too soon, according to Master Gardener Online.
+While you can prune the dying fronds with a pruning saw, it's not necessary to remove the leaves when they are yellow.
+You disturb the tree's natural way of conserving nutrients by removing them too soon.
 When yellowing occurs on new leaves, however, it indicates a nutritional problem.

 J. Lang Wood